High Court enforcement

 If a creditor has a CCJ against you, they may be able to enforce it in the High Court by taking control of goods.
 Business and trade creditors are likely to do this.
 Also, it can sometimes be done for unpaid nursery fees, funeral charges or even water charges.
 This is because these types of debt are not covered by the Consumer Credit Act 1974.

-‘Taking control of goods’ involves High Court Enforcement Officers (HCEOs) visiting you.
-HCEOs are High Court bailiffs.
-If the HCEOs gain entry, they may list your goods and ask you to sign a ‘controlled goods agreement’.
+‘Taking control of goods’ involves High Court Enforcement Officers (HCEOs) instructing bailiffs to visit you.
+HCEOs are authorised by the High Court to enforce a writ by using high court bailiffs.
+A HCEO may be able to visit you, but only if they are also authorised to work as a bailiff.
+If the bailiffs gain entry, they may list your goods and ask you to sign a ‘controlled goods agreement’.
 This allows you to keep using the goods listed.
 However, if you do not pay, the goods listed on the controlled goods agreement can be removed and sold.
 In some situations, your goods may be removed straight away or, as a last resort, locked up in a room on your premises.

 Consumer credit regulated debts